 Define the business need Define the revised working arrangements Define the benefits to the business Establish whether there is flexibility in the employment contract that allows for the change.
-Establish the correct process, taking advice if necessary Agree the timescales for communication and implementation St ep 2 - Preparing for communication and individual briefing Identify the employees effected Examine the employees' contracts and personal records Assess the likely impact on each individual effected Re-assess the legal implications on an individual basis, e.g. potential discrimination Decide method of informing employees individually - roles/time/place Prepare 'script' for individual briefings - explanation/change(s) required /benefits/timescales St ep 3 - Individual briefing Arrange a meeting with each employee effected Explain the reason/s why change is required Explain the scope of the change/s required and the commercial benefits to the business Explain the term/s of the contract which give the right to introduce change Ensure the individual fully understands the Company's right to change terms Explain how the change/s required will impact on the employee Ask the employee for any comments and listen carefully to the response Where no issues are raised, confirm the changes will be recorded in writing - go to Step 4 If the employee has some concerns, discuss each of the issues in turn Show understanding, but stress the contractual right/business need Consider any form of acceptable alternative or compromise the employee puts forward In particular, you must consider any reasonable adjustment to accommodate disability Where the matter is resolved, confirm the changes will be recorded in writing - go to Step 4 If the employee indicates continued non-acceptance, stress the contractual right to change Explain that a refusal to accept change will amount to breach of contract Confirm that change/s will go ahead in any event Explain the individual's right to use the grievance procedure if dissatisfied It the matter remains unresolved, take advice from HR and/or Legal.
-St ep 4 - Confirming and monitoring change/s Confirm change/s in writing liaising with HR Sign and date the original letter, and a copy, in readiness for a meeting with the employee Meet with the employee and explain the letter's contents to ensure complete understanding Get the employee to sign and date the original letter and the copy Give the signed original letter to the employee, confirming it is the official notification of change Place the signed copy in the employee's personal file Place notes taken at meeting/s and a copy of this checklist in the employee's personal file Follow up to ensure the change(s) take place at the time stated Monitor the situation post-change
+Establish the correct process, taking advice if necessary Agree the timescales for communication and implementation ep 2 - Preparing for communication and individual briefing Identify the employees effected Examine the employees' contracts and personal records Assess the likely impact on each individual effected Re-assess the legal implications on an individual basis, e.g. potential discrimination Decide method of informing employees individually - roles/time/place Prepare 'script' for individual briefings - explanation/change(s) required /benefits/timescales ep 3 - Individual briefing Arrange a meeting with each employee effected Explain the reason/s why change is required Explain the scope of the change/s required and the commercial benefits to the business Explain the term/s of the contract which give the right to introduce change Ensure the individual fully understands the Company's right to change terms Explain how the change/s required will impact on the employee Ask the employee for any comments and listen carefully to the response Where no issues are raised, confirm the changes will be recorded in writing - go to Step 4 If the employee has some concerns, discuss each of the issues in turn Show understanding, but stress the contractual right/business need Consider any form of acceptable alternative or compromise the employee puts forward In particular, you must consider any reasonable adjustment to accommodate disability Where the matter is resolved, confirm the changes will be recorded in writing - go to Step 4 If the employee indicates continued non-acceptance, stress the contractual right to change Explain that a refusal to accept change will amount to breach of contract Confirm that change/s will go ahead in any event Explain the individual's right to use the grievance procedure if dissatisfied f the matter remains unresolved, take advice from HR and/or Legal.
+Ste ep 4 - Confirming and monitoring change/s Place notes taken at meeting/s and a copy of this checklist in the employee's personal file